 Purchasing Services conducts most purchasing transactions over $10,000, except transactions for commodities purchased through Facilities Services, Operations.
 See below.

 Departments are encouraged to conduct purchasing transactions up to $10,000 through direct buy purchasing methods, except transactions for commodities which must be purchased through Facilities Services, Operations and for capitalized equipment.
 See below regarding commodities and 20.50 regarding capitalized equipment.

 To obtain copies of the form, departments may choose from the following versions:

-- PDF version Department Requisition.
+- PDF version Departmental Requisition.
 Complete and/or print the form master on 70.10.8.

-- Automated template Department Requisition.
+- Automated template Departmental Requisition.
 Available from the Procedures, Records, and Forms FileMaker Forms website at:

 The Departmental Requisition must be typed or completed electronically.

 Alternate departmental requisition records may be substituted for Departmental Requisitions if Purchasing Services approves the alternate requisition record prior to department use.